Meditations on First Philosophy: II. The Nature of the Human Mind

 The first of these self-evident truths is Descartes' proof of existence turned on its head:

 But what then am I?
 A thinking thing.
 And what is that?
 Something that doubts, understands, affirms, denies, wills, refuses, and also senses and has mental images.

-To define himself further, Descartes turns to the example of wax.
+Despite being rationally convinced that he is more certain of his own thought than he is of sensory data, he still intuitively feels that the physical senses are more distinctly recognized.
+To overcome this intuitive resistance, Descartes turns to the example of wax.
 He determines that wax is not wax because of its color, texture or shape, as all of these things can change and the substance still be wax.
 He believes that wax is perceived "by the intellect alone."
 Therefore, he distinguishes between ordinary perception and judgment.
-When one understands the mathematical principles of the substance, such as its expansion under heat, figure and motion, the knowledge of the wax can be clear and distinct.
+When one understands the nature of the substance, such as its expansion under heat, figure and motion, the wax can be perceived by the mind alone regardless of the form it takes.
+This example concretely assures Descartes that pure rationality is not epistemologically inferior to the bodily senses, leading him to state that "nothing can be perceived by me more easily or more clearly than my own mind."

-If a substance such as wax can be known in this fashion, then the same must be of ourselves.
-The self, then, is not determined by what we sense of ourselves—these hands, this head, these eyes—but by simply the things one thinks.
-Thus, one "can't grasp anything more easily or plainly than [his] mind."

-Descartes concludes that he exists because he is a "thinking thing."
-If he is the thing that can be deceived and can think and have thoughts, then he must exist.
+Descartes concludes with this newfound knowledge, but decides to pause for a while in order to embed it within his memory, since long-held opinions are not easily changed.